Married Love (Upstairs, Downstairs)

-"Married Love" was the third episode of the second series of the British television series, Upstairs, Downstairs.
+"Married Love" is the third episode of the second series of the British television series, Upstairs, Downstairs.
 The episode is set in 1908.
 It follows the narrative of Elizabeth and Lawrence's marriage, begun in "The New Man".
 Uniquely, no scenes in the episode take place in the series' primary location of 165 Eaton Place.

 "Married Love" was among the episodes omitted from Upstairs, Downstairs initial Masterpiece Theatre broadcast in 1974, and was consequently not shown on US television until 1989.